Radville: Notable buildings

 One of the historic buildings in Radville is the local restaurant.
-The building started as the Bon Ton Barber Shop and the first doctor in Radville, Dr. Joseph P. O'Shea's office, which later became the Radville Café, followed with the Paris Café, the Boston Café, the Lasalle, the Glencoe, the Canadian Café, the Radville Family Restaurant, and in 2002, the Radville Family Restaurant II.
+The building started as the Bon Ton Barber Shop and the first doctor in Radville, Dr. Joseph P. O'Shea's office, which later became the home of numerous subsequent restaurants.

 Radville has had several theatres.
-The last one, the Oasis Theatre, closed its doors in 1977, showing Star Wars as one of its last movies.
+The last one, the Oasis Theatre, closed in 1977, showing Star Wars as one of its last movies.
 After standing empty for a few years, the Oasis was bought by local entrepreneur George Hays and converted into the Alley Oops bowling alley.
 The newspaper South Saskatchewan Star was owned and operated by Oscar Stitt.
 A few years afterwards, George Hays purchased the local newspaper, the Radville Star, and moved the publication into the same building.
 The Princess Theatre, owned by Ham Ferris, closed much earlier and was converted into a senior citizens hall in 1972.

 The Canadian Imperial Bank of Commerce, originally the Bank of Commerce, was built in the early 1920s and closed in 2017.
 The Empire Hotel was built in the early 1920s and is still in operation.

 Eva McNaught, who was wife to the fire chief and drayman Harold, ran Eva's Popcorn stand for many years.
 Due to the warm long languishing summer nights typical of southern prairie towns, many people stayed out in the evenings and enjoyed the Saskatchewan summer weather.
 A replica of Eva's Popcorn Stand was built in 2010 and runs entirely by volunteers, in the evenings of the summer months.

-The Radville CN Station was completely restored in 2010 and is now a very impressive museum.
+The Radville CN Station was completely restored in 2010 and is now a museum.
 Artifacts from local settlers have been collected and are displayed throughout the station.
 Many activities are hosted at the Museum throughout the year, including the annual "Harvest Day" where locals enjoy an old fashioned outing with live music, a car show, pie contest, silent auction, Soap Box Races on main street, BBQ supper, and beer gardens.
 This event is usually held in late September.